Jewry Wall Museum

 The Jewry Wall Museum is a museum in Leicester in the East Midlands of England.
-It was built in the 1960s, facing the Jewry Wall ruins in a building shared with Vaughan College.
-It housed artefacts from Iron Age, Roman, and medieval Leicester.
+It was built in the 1960s, facing the Jewry Wall ruins in a building formerly shared with Vaughan College.
+It houses artefacts from Iron Age, Roman, and medieval Leicester, notably the Cyparissus Pavement, the Blackfriars Pavement, the Norfolk Street Wall Paintings, and the Thurmaston Milestone.
 With the ending of Vaughan College's use of the building in 2013, the whole site was acquired by the city council, and expansion and improvement plans were put in place.
+The museum re-opened in July 2025.

 Jewry Wall site

 The area west of the Jewry Wall was excavated by Kathleen Kenyon between 1936 and 1939, resulting in a set of bath house foundations a considerable depth below street level.
 When post-war reconstruction got underway, what became Vaughan Way required the destruction of the old Vaughan Working Men's College, and the outcome was that the area alongside the Roman foundations was used for a new building which combined both the Adult learning college and a new museum to house Leicester's growing collection of Roman and medieval archaeological finds.